bio-phys/BioEn/README.rst

 ---------------------
 After loading the dependencies, install the package with::

-	BIOEN_OPENMP=1 python setup.py install --user
+	BIOEN_OPENMP=1 python setup.py install

 BIOEN_OPENMP set to 1 enables OPENMP.
+On OSX use BIOEN_OPENMP=0.

-The --user flag enables a local installation, which does not require admin/sudo rights.
+You can use the --user flag for a local installation, which does not require admin/sudo rights.
+When you install BioEn locally, please check whether $HOME/.local/bin is on your path.
+You can add it the folder to the path, e.g., by adding export PATH=$HOME/.local/bin:$PATH to your .bashrc file.
+In a conda-environment install the package without the --user flag.

 You may have to set the path to your GSL installation, before running the setup command.
-On OSX use BIOEN_OPENMP=0.

 Installation on Linux
 ---------------------